Louikka/lite-xl-plugin-eofnewline/README.md

 eofnewline
 ---

-A plugin for Lite XL editor that adds new empy line at the end of the file (on save).
+A plugin for Lite XL editor that adds new empty line at the end of the file (on save).